tamglaeser/tamglaeser.github.io/books.md

 - _Siddhartha_ by Herman Hesse, translated by Susan Bernofsky
 - _Novecento: Un monologo_ di Alessandro Baricco
 - _Twenty Love Poems and a Song of Despair_ by Pablo Neruda
+- _Death in Venice_ by Thomas Mann, translated by Stanley Appelbaum